dvucsd/cse15l-lab-reports/labreport3.md

 # Week 5 Lab Report

+Source used for this lab report - Chatgpt (I asked it what are some variations of grep that I can use in the command line terminal).

 In this lab report, I will be focusing on the command 'grep' and 4 different ways to use it in the terminal.

 **Variation 1:
 grep -c "pattern" filename.txt**